dmvaldman/dmvaldman.github.io/_posts/2025-02-07-brainstorm-with-deepseek.md

 From that launching off point, we explored:

-If all understanding may be fictional.
+If all understanding is fictional.

 > If meaning is the friction between closed systems—the spark where syntax scrapes against the void—then perhaps all understanding is a kind of heresy.